darktable-org/rawspeed/src/librawspeed/README.md

 ### Sigma Foveon Support

-Sigma Foveon (x3f-based) images are delivered as raw image values. dcraw offers a "cleanup" function, that will reduce noise in Foveon images.
-RawSpeed does not have an equivalent function, so if you want to use RawSpeed as a drop-in replacement, you will either have to convert the dcraw "foveon_interpolate", or implement similar noise reduction, if you want it.
+Sigma Foveon (x3f-based) images are not supported.
+If you want them to be supported, help welcomed :)

 ### Fuji Rotated Support